-Desire to take part in advancing veterinary science
+- Desire to take part in advancing veterinary science

-    - Able work with a range of people including veterinary students, senior clinicians and nursing and support staff
+- Ability to work with a range of people including veterinary students, senior clinicians and nursing and support staff

 - Excellent interpersonal skills with an ability to communicate well with other team members, clients, and referring veterinary surgeons

 - Have the patience to teach and guide veterinary undergraduate students

-    The programmes in medicine, surgery and diagnostic imaging run for three years and are designed to meet the requirements of the relevant European and American Colleges.
+The programmes in medicine, surgery and diagnostic imaging run for three years and are designed to meet the requirements of the relevant European and American Specialist Colleges.

 Please see the respective websites for further information on specific requirements: